File::Next - File-finding iterator

 Returns an iterator that walks directories starting with the items in @starting_points.
 Each call to the iterator returns another file, whether it's a regular file, directory, symlink, socket, or whatever.

 Returns an iterator that iterates over each of the files specified in $filename.
-If $filename is -
+If $filename is -, then the files are read from STDIN.

 The files are assumed to be in the file one filename per line.
-If $nul_separated is passed, then the files are assumed to be NUL-separated, as by find -print0
+If $nul_separated is passed, then the files are assumed to be NUL-separated, as by find -print0.

 If there are blank lines or empty filenames in the input stream, they are ignored.